 Way up to Pagasarri: Power Zapaburu

 Later we came to a crossroads offers three routes to Pagasarri.
 The right path is smoother and offers spectacular views of Bilbao.
 The route from the center, begins with stairs and an information panel.
-Of the three routes, is the fastest (about 30 minutes) and the oldest, but it is also the most physically demanding.
+Of the three routes, is the fastest (30 minutes) and the oldest but also the most physically demanding.
 The left path instead, is the longest and which gives greater return, so it is the least they usually do.

 Way up to Pagasarri: Cross in the Pagasarri